-- Two new faculty will join our department this summer and fall:
+- Two new faculty joined our department summer and fall of 2020:

-1. Assistant Professor Rujeko Dumbutshena, who’s focus is African dance, with specific expertise in Zimbabwean dance and culture
+1. Assistant Professor Rujeko Dumbutshena, whose focus is African dance, with specific expertise in Zimbabwean dance and culture

 2. Artist – in – Residence (two year renewable) Alana Isiguen, who will teach contemporary ballet, among other subjects, choreograph, and direct annual concerts.

-- Our new chair begins July 1, 2020.
+- The new chair began July 1, 2020.
 Associate Professor Christina Sunardi, from Ethnomusicology in the School of Music, will be chair for five years.

 - We are preparing to revise our BA for the first time since 2015, with our two new faculty members, and new chair, to address issues of inequity and exclusion found in our course content.
 We are committed to holding focus groups as we revise the BA.

 - Legendary choreographer and teacher Ron K. Brown is celebrating his 30th anniversity of his company.
 As part of our Kawasaki Guest Artits Fund, he was scheduled to be in residence for about five weeks in Autumn of 2020, to teach and set a dance on our students.
 Due to the pandemic, we have postponed this until Autumn 2021.

 - We developed two new courses for 2019/20: